By: Shelli Hale, CPO

 – Sub-ischial trim line for comfort – Ischial containment

-This socket system includes a highly compressive liner; a flexible inner socket; and a shorter, rigid outer socket with vacuum applied between the liner and inner socket.
+As you can see, the Nu-FlexSIV above knee socket in Kansas City includes a highly compressive liner; a flexible inner socket; and a shorter, rigid outer socket with vacuum applied between the liner and inner socket.
 The undersized liner and socket are used to compress the residual limb, stiffening the soft tissue and decreasing relative motion of the limb within the socket.

 In 2015, I was encouraged by HOPE president, Mike Schultz, to take the first Northwestern University class on this new socket design.
 A sub-ischial design?
 A flexible socket?
 How could this work?
 It wasn’t long into the training that I was convinced.
 And so was my patient model.
 The sub-ischial design has been tried in many ways unsuccessfully.
 By including the flexible socket and the elevated vacuum, the combination works.

-Since the training, many NUFLEX-SIV sockets have been fit by the clinical staff at HOPE.
+Since the training, many NUFLEX-SIV above knee sockets in Kansas City have been fit by the clinical staff at HOPE.
 Our patients report that they are much more comfortable, have more energy and fewer problems throughout their day.
 Having worn the NUFLEX-SIV socket, patients often say they would never want to go back to the old socket design.

 The clinical team at HOPE is very excited to bring this socket technology to the amputee community of the Kansas City Area.
 It is our goal to help people with amputations accomplish their goals and remaining active.